 So what does this mean for members?
 What do they receive to get involved in these player markets?

-AFL Specials is back for this year.
+We do AFL Specials, NBA Specials and NFL Prime Time.
 Members receive a betting matrix which gives them a number of options for betting.
 It outlines the player we want to bet on, the type of bet and the side we’re taking, the stake, and the price and availability at a number of bookies… that gives everybody an option (or multiple options) for getting a bet on.